Beloved Clayton, Wis. fire chief dies of COVID-19

 The beloved fire chief in the western Wisconsin town of Clayton has died of COVID-19 following a five-week battle with the illness.

-Donald Kittelson's death Thursday at age 55 has left a void in the fire station and in the 550-person town an hour northeast of St. Paul where he graduated high school and spent 34 years with the fire department, rising through the ranks to become its chief.
+Donald Kittelson's death Thursday at age 55 has left a void at the fire station and in the 550-person town an hour northeast of St. Paul where he graduated from high school and spent 34 years with the Fire Department, rising through the ranks to become its chief.

 "We lost a hero tonight," a posting on the Clayton Fire Department Facebook page read.